 As I began this article, I mentioned that McDonald’s was my go-to meal every time I felt down.
 This was only the half truth as Sweet and Sour Chicken should also be classified in similar fashion.
 It gets a mention in this article because there is something different on the Chinese Sweet and Sour Chicken than our Red Dye #5 filled cousin at home.
 It is real.
 From good hunks of chicken to a tangy sauce that was homemade more often than not, the Chinese iteration of sweet and sour chicken is a force to be reckoned with.

-Now if we could only get the Chinese restaurants at home to adapt, we'd be all set.
+Now if we could only get the Chinese restaurants at home to adapt, we’d be set.